 The students who have succeeded in this course;

-1. Use the basic concepts of economics to explain everyday life.
+1. Identify the basic concepts of macroeconomics

 Course Content